Fernando Albán: Arrest

 Albán traveled to New York City for the 73rd session of the United Nations General Assembly, as part of a Justice First opposition delegation led by Julio Borges.
 Albán, Borges, and other members of the delegation had meetings with foreign dignitaries and other groups attending the assembly.
 Albán was detained by Venezuelan authorities at Simón Bolívar International Airport on Friday, 5 October 2018, upon his return to the country.
 No reason for his arrest was given, and no details were provided of where he was being held, until after his death.
 The BBC reported that people close to him did not believe the official reason for arrest, instead saying that Albán was arrested for presenting information about human rights violations in Venezuela during the assembly.
-While detained, Albán was pressured by the Maduro government to testify against Borges about the Caracas drone attack; he refused, and told this to his family and lawyers when they spoke to him.
+Albán told his family and lawyers that he was pressured by the Maduro government to testify against Borges about the Caracas drone attack and he refused.

 Tarek William Saab, prosecutor general for the Maduro administration, later stated that Albán was arrested because of "evidence of 2,000 chats with conspiratorial themes".
 The number has also been reported as 200, and the chats were defined as conversations found on Albán's personal mobile phone.